Past Alternative Break Programs and Impact

 Alumni Update Article, April 2007, on Venezuela Trip

-Global Exchange facilitated this trip that focused on social reforms and changes in leadership in Venezuela today.
+Global Exchange facilitated this program that focused on social reforms and changes in leadership in Venezuela today.
 Chavez has made some radical changes, and the trip looked at the portrayal by the US media and government.
-We will saw these reforms and changes firsthand through visiting missions (centers for social services) in the countryside and in the urban areas.
+We saw these reforms and changes firsthand through visiting missions (centers for social services) in the countryside and in the urban areas.
 We were in Caracas and spent two nights in a coastal Afro-Venezuelan community.
 We exchanged with students at a university in Caracas.

 Educational and medical centers set up around the country are called missions.
 These are very new and are a part of the attempt by Chavez and his administration to spread wealth and opportunity throughout the Venezuelan population.

 Other meetings were held with: Telesur, Bolivarian University, Barrio 23 de Enero, Colectivo Alexis Vive, Radio Comunitario Petare, Venezuela’s National Petroleum company, BANMUJER (Banco de la Mujer, the Women’s Bank), and more…

 Bolivia: Indigenous Rights and the Presidency of Evo Morales